Making Progress Based on False Discoveries: Problem setup

 If $\O$ is $(\epsilon,\gamma,\delta)$-accurate against any algorithm $A$ we say it is $(\epsilon,\gamma,\delta)$-accurate. \end{definition} We will write in short $(\epsilon,\delta)$-accurate for $(\epsilon,0,\delta)$-accurate. \begin{definition} A first-order oracle $\O_F$ is $(\epsilon,\delta)$-post hoc generalizing against algorithm $A$ for $T$ iterations, given $m$ samples if with probability at least $(1-\delta)$: for every $t\in[T]$

-If $\O$ is $(\epsilon, \delta)$-post hoc generalizing against any algorithm $A$ we simply say it is $(\epsilon, \delta)$-post hoc generalizing. \end{definition} \paragraph{First order local access} We next introduce the following assumption on the oracle: \begin{definition} A first order first-order-access (\fla)-oracle $\O_F$ is a procedure that, given access to an exact-first-order oracle $\O_{f,\nabla f}$ to the function $f$, and access to a sample $S$ of size $m$, returns for every point $w_t$ a gradient estimate $\O_F(w_t)$ that may depend only on for every $t'\le t$.
+If $\O$ is $(\epsilon, \delta)$-post hoc generalizing against any algorithm $A$ we simply say it is $(\epsilon, \delta)$-post hoc generalizing. \end{definition} \paragraph{First order local access} We next introduce the following assumption on the oracle: \begin{definition} A first order first-order-access (\fla)-oracle $\O_F$ is a procedure that, given access to an exact-first-order oracle $\O_{f,\nabla f}$ to an $L$-Lipschitz function $f$, and access to a sample $S$ of size $m$, returns for every point $w_t$ a gradient estimate $\O_F(w_t)$ that may depend, at time $t$, only on

-Equivalently, we may think of an \fla oracle as a procedure that does not have access to $f$, instead, at each iteration $t$ receives as input the parameter $w_t$ as well as a function such that $\bar \rho_t(x) = (f(w_t,x),\nabla f(w_t,x))$ for every $x$.

 \end{definition}